-Radio Kerry was established in 1990.
-The station headquarters are in Tralee, the county town of Kerry, with additional studios in Killarney and Cahersiveen.
+Radio Kerry first went on air on July 14th 1990.
+The station headquarters are in Tralee, the county town of Kerry, with additional offices and studios in Killarney.

 … Radio Kerry moved to a new custom-built building in Tralee town centre with top quality digital broadcasting and production facilities as well as a fully equipped editing suite and a television studio.
 There are approximately 60 people employed at the station in full-time, part-time and freelance positions.